ha5se/resendcall2/resendcall2/README_CONFIG_TU_RESENDUPDATEDCALL.md

 with a pure __TU__.
-However, in case we incorrectly copied his call for the first time, we usually want to acknowledge the updated (corrected) call as well, like __W1XYZ TU__.
+However, in case we incorrectly copied his call for the first time, we usually want to acknowledge the updated (corrected) call as well, like __W2XYZ TU__.

 While it is quite obvious to resend the full updated (corrected) call as verification, still most contesters prefer to only send the changed part, prefix or suffix or something obvious verification.
-However, to select what part to repeat, is the very point where tastes very much differ.
+However, to select what part to repeat, is the very point where personal preferences very much differ.

 Note that known "stupid" pseudo-suffixes as __/QRP__, __/SOTA__, __/YOTA__
-that are not part of the official call sign, will just be ignored by this routine.
+that are not part of the official call sign, will just be ignored by this concept.
 Instead, only the official callsign will be checked for correction.

 Also note that it is very difficult to define an algorhytm what to re-send when the updated call is shorter than the previous estimation.
 Examples are